you-zhou/notes/dev.md

 None is a singleton object in Python.
 Two places to use None:
 1. init a variable that may be assigned a value in the future.
-2. the default result of a function that does not explicitly return a value
+2. the default result of a function and a method that does not explicitly return a value

 ### pip
 Upgrading pip.